 The Project will include 120 apartment units within 9 multi-family structures (see Exhibit 4).
-The development will also include 3 trash enclosures, a maintenance building, a mail pavilion, and a total of 120 bicycle parking spaces within the accessory structures and apartment units.
-The proposed vehicle parking areas provide a total of 211 spaces.
+The development will also include 3 trash enclosures, a maintenance building, a mail pavilion, and a total of 120 bicycle parking spaces within the apartment units, next to the buildings, at the common open space areas, and within several bike parking corrals.
+The proposed vehicle parking areas provide a total of 208 spaces, of which 84 spaces are EV enabled.
 Recreational amenities for the Project include a 3,100 sq. ft. clubhouse with offices and a community room, a basketball court, play structure, and a plaza with outdoor seating.